-Other Federal Agencies are not eligible to submit applications under this FOA but may be proposed as subawardees under another organization's application.
-If recommended for funding as a proposed subawardee, the value of the proposed subaward may be removed from the prime applicant's award and will be provided through an Inter-Agency Award.
+Other Federal Agencies are eligible to submit applications under this FOA and may be proposed as subrecipients under another organization's application.
+If recommended for funding as a lead applicant, funding will be provided through an Inter-Agency Award.
+If recommended for funding as a proposed subrecipient, the value of the proposed subaward may be removed from the prime applicant's award and may be provided through an Inter-Agency Award.
 Additional instructions for providing statutory authorization are found in Section VIII of this FOA.

 This FOA does not support an applicant's commercial activity.
 Applications from for-profit organizations that propose a scientific scope of work related to current business activity or uses are considered to be commercial activity and will be declined.
 Applications containing a scientific scope of work that is or has been supported by or proposed to a Federal Small Business Innovative Research or Small Business Technology Transfer (SBIR / STTR) program are considered to be commercial activity and may be declined without merit review.
-All for-profit applicants must include a description, not to exceed 200 words, of how their proposed work will advance scientific understanding of a basic and fundamental nature as an appendix to the research parrative.
+All for-profit applicants must include a description, not to exceed 200 words, of how their proposed work will advance scientific understanding of a basic and fundamental nature as an appendix to the research narrative.

-Applications that are submitted by applicants that have not submitted a required pre-application may be declined without further review.
+Applications that are submitted by applicants that have not submitted a required LOI or preapplication will be declined without further review.